YPares/nushellWith/README.md

 URL of the library/plugin (and also of its external dependencies if it has any) to the `inputs` of the main [`flake.nix`](./flake.nix).

-The nix attribute names of the provided plugins should be of the form `"plugin-*"` to tell plugins and libraries apart.
+The nix attribute names of the provided plugins should be of the form `plugin-*` to tell plugins and libraries apart.

 ## Limitations & important notes